 Contrary to popular belief, some introverts desire as much attention as extroverts.

-It is misleading to believe that all introverts operate the same way for the same reasons.
+It is misleading to believe that all introverts operate similarly for the same reasons.

-The age-old struggle of nature versus nurture must be addressed as it relates to how personality types interact with their environment.
+The age-old struggle of nature versus nurture must be addressed regarding how personality types interact with their environment.

 Recognizing how certain personality types interact with their environment is far more intriguing than pitting personalities against each other.

 Would you go to a boxing match where two “no-name” fighters compete, which lacks intellectual vigor?
 Or would you rather watch a movie where the hero has an inventive idea that promises to disrupt an established industry, and the good guy must discover a way to win?

 I choose the latter because it is far more informative in providing the tools for navigating a competitive and complex world.

 I recently watched a documentary on Elon Musk of Tesla and SpaceX fame.
 Musk had two challenges that would shape his drive and motivation throughout life—bullying by other children at an early age and a contentious relationship with his engineer father.